Wisconsin Ledge AVA

 Wisconsin Ledge is an American Viticultural Area (AVA) located in northeast Wisconsin along the western end of the Niagara Escarpment (locally referred to as "The Ledge") within Door, Kewaunee, Manitowoc, Sheboygan, Ozaukee, Washington, Dodge, Fond du Lac, Calumet, Outagamie, and Brown counties.
-It was established on March 22, 2012, as the state's 3^{rd} and nation's 203^{rd} AVA, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Steven J. DeBaker of Trout Springs Winery in Greenleaf, Wisconsin, on behalf of himself and local vintners, proposing the viticultural area named “Wisconsin Ledge.”
+It was established as the nation's 203^{rd} and the state's third appellation on March 22, 2012 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Steven J. DeBaker of Trout Springs Winery in Greenleaf, Wisconsin, on behalf of himself and local vintners, proposing the viticultural area named "Wisconsin Ledge."

 The AVA lies on the Door Peninsula, a 138 mi by 55 mi landform, encompassing 3800 sqmi within the state borders.
-It is also ranked as the nation's 12^{th} largest viticultural area.
+It is also ranked as the nation's 12th largest viticultural area.
 Wisconsin Ledge's formation follows the state's second AVA, the gargantuan 29914 sqmi multi-state Upper Mississippi River Valley, established in 2009, expanding across Minnesota, Iowa, Illinois and Wisconsin.
 The state's initial AVA, Lake Wisconsin, was established in 1994.
 At the outset, Wisconsin Ledge had 320 acre under vine with plans for an additional 70 acre.
 Currently, there are 500 acre of cultivation and 24 bonded wineries.

 Wisconsin Ledge's glacial soils are made up of gravel, sand and clay over limestone bedrock.
 An aquifer below the AVA provides mineral-rich ground water to the vines, encouraging deep root growth.
-The hardiness zone is almost entirely 5b.
+The plant hardiness zone ranges from 5a to 6a.